ROCprofiler-SDK callback tracing services#

 • Repeats for each kernel symbol in code object

-5. Callback: code object unload
+5. Callback: unload code object

 • kind=ROCPROFILER_CALLBACK_TRACING_CODE_OBJECT